-These registers configure the PWM signal generation blocks (PWM0CTL controls the PWM generator 0 block, and so on).
-The Register Update mode, Debug mode, Counting mode, and Block Enable mode are all controlled via these registers.
-The block produce the PWM signals, which can be either two independent PWM signals (from the same counter), or a paired set of PWM signals with dead-band delays added.
+This register configures the PWM signal generation block.
+The Register Update mode, Debug mode, Counting mode, and Block Enable mode are all controlled via this register.
+The block produces the PWM signals, which can be either two independent PWM signals (from the same counter), or a paired set of PWM signals with dead-band delays added.

-The PWM0 block produces the PWM0 and PWM1 outputs, and the PWM1 block produces the PWM2 and PWM3 outputs.
+The PWM0 block produces the PWM0 and PWM1 outputs.